FrewtyPebbles/Earwig-Template-Engine/readme.md

 **The python preprocessor for the Earwig web framework.**

-__NOTE__ : This pre-processor is expieremental and is no way reccomended or required in order to use the earwig web framework.
+__NOTE__ : This pre-processor is experimental and is no way reccomended or required in order to use the earwig web framework.
 This was more of an expierement I made to see what I could use a pre-processor for in my web framework.

 # Templates